Nonprofit Environmental Education Grants

 Our grants have ranged in size, generally from $200 to $2000.
 Typical grants are $1,000.
 We make grant decisions throughout the year at Board meetings that occur every six to eight weeks.

-WFFE’s primary focus is on environmental education.
-We are interested in funding the following sorts of projects and organizations:
+WFFE’s primary focus is on environmental education for K-12 youth.
+We are interested in funding the following categories of projects and organizations:

 - Educational efforts such as workshops, institutes, conferences, and exhibits, which hold the promise of increasing public awareness of, or stimulating productive public debate with respect to, significant environmental issues.
 Also considered are grants for individual and group scholarships to attend worthwhile conferences and educational programs